-Network Provider for Blue Cross/Blue Shield, Keystone Blue, Aetna, Cigna, Medicare, United, accepting all Auto & Work Comp Insurance with verified claim number out of network with UPMC, accepting only PPO & POS plans from UPMC.
+Network Provider for Highmark Blue Cross/Blue Shield, accepting all the Blues, Keystone Blue, Direct Blue, ect., Aetna, Cigna, Medicare, United, accepting all Auto & Work Comp Insurance with verified claim number out of network with UPMC, accepting only PPO & POS plans from UPMC.

 Self-Paying Patients and our Time of Service Discount: